-Come tour the beauty and oddities in this very unique state.
-And find out some interesting things that you may not have known about New Mexico, like...
+Come tour the beauty and oddities in this super unique state.
+And find out some interesting things you may not have known about New Mexico.

 1. It's a state.
 In the United States of America.